frc2881/Driver-Station-App/README.md

 * Mechanism reset status indicator for robot safety
 * Drive train status and performance metrics
 * Robot localization and vision telemetry with AprilTag acquisition and pose estimation
+* Targeting calculation graph and status for linear interpolation between target distance and launcher elevation
 * Discreet robot configuration settings for drive and other subsystems

 ![Dashboard](screenshots/dashboard.png)